att-circ-contrl/TriadDrive/drive-close-atlas/README.md

 * Mounting the Atlas probes is non-trivial, because they break if you look at them funny and the thin-flex connected to them isn't much stronger.

+* With a plastic foot, *the side guide tube mounts deflect*, pinching off the middle channel and moving each guide tube inwards by about 0.4mm.
+The probe mounts have enough compliance to tolerate this, but it's very much not an ideal situation.

 ## Clearance and 3D Printing Notes